University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 20. How do you explain the changes, or lack thereof?
 ---

-:compute: Let's see how the non-LD-pruned and LD-pruned data behave in a PCA plot.
+:computer: Let's see how the non-LD-pruned and LD-pruned data behave in a PCA plot.
 ```bash
 # PCA on non-LD-pruned data
 plink \